Rapid, Unpredictable, Paradoxical, and Tangled

 A VUCA Alternative: RUPT

-In response, we tapped our own knowledge and research about leading in complexity and developed an acronym that more readily connects the experience of turbulence with the leadership necessary to navigate the turbulence.
+In response, we tapped our own knowledge and research about leading in complexity and developed an acronym that more readily connects the experience of disruption with the leadership necessary to navigate it.
 We suggest RUPT as an alternative to VUCA.

 It’s a word in its own right, but not typically used alone.
 As an acronym, its stands for Rapid, Unpredictable, Paradoxical, and Tangled: